Norse settlement of North America: Norse settlements in Canada

 Bog iron was widely used and smelted in forges on Greenland, but because no ores were present near the Eastern or Western Settlements, the iron had to be shipped from Labrador, Newfoundland, Iceland, or Europe.
 One indicator that iron was being extracted from North America rather than imported from the east was the usage of porous iron and slag blooms.
-Iron shipped from the east would have likely been products (tools, nails, axes) or iron bars.
+Iron shipped from the east would likely have been products (tools, nails, axes) or iron bars.